LAtimes2/TeensyLogicAnalyzer/installation.md

 It will get a warning, "Low memory available, stability problems may occur".
 This is ok - we want to record as much data as possible :)

 If you don't have any signals to connect, you can change the $define CREATE_TEST_FREQUENCIES to 1 to generate test signals.
 This will output PWM signals on certain pins.
 No jumpering of pins is necessary to see the data.
+Output pins are 3,4,5 (and 6,7 on 3.x).

 ## To run: